longturn/freeciv21/docs/Contributing/bugs.rst

 * Check that it is not listed as a known issue.
 For a continuously updated list, see: https://github.com/longturn/freeciv21/issues

-* Check the Freeciv21 Releases page at https://github.com/longturn/freeciv21/releases, to ensure you're playing the latest version.
+* Check the Freeciv21 Releases page at https://github.com/longturn/freeciv21/releases, to ensure you are playing the latest version.
 We may have already fixed the problem.

 * If the first two items do not work, then feel free to submit a new issue.
 We have implemented GitHub issue